 Protecting Rhinos In The Wild

 Protection and monitoring are key to rhinos surviving in the wild.
-900 rhinos were killed by poachers in Africa in 2019, nearly 1 every 10 hours.
+More than one rhino is killed by poachers each day in Africa.
 IRF supports monitoring and protection activities in southern Africa and funds Indonesia’s Rhino Protection Units.
 In India, wildlife crime training has been implemented to help forestry officials better coordinate investigations.

 Restoring Wildlife Habitat